BSS-Research-Support/EVT2-matlab/README.md

 ## Features
 - **Platform Independent:** Works on Windows and Linux.
 - **Simple API:** Direct commands for `open`, `close`, `write`, `clear`, `set`, `pulse` and `read`.
-- **Can open multiple EVT devices at once:** use unique divice handles to address the right device.
+- **Can open multiple EVT devices at once:** use unique device handles to address the right device.

 ## Prerequisites